ArenasAI/arenas/README.md

 ### About the Project

-This app aims to solve several pain points in the data science industry, and hopefully bring about a significant change in how we work with data in the future.
+This app aims to solve several pain points in the data science industry, and hopefully bring about a significant change in how we work with data in the future. currently, we are focusing on a smaller problem: realtime changes in excel and google sheets, and performing data cleaning.

 Made by [Mubashir Osmani](https://github.com/mubashir1osmani)